In-home microplastics kit · tests sold separately

 No spam.
 Unsubscribe anytime.

 It shows plastic-like particles caught on a filter.
-Pink dots are counted from the photos you upload.
+Pink dots are the plastic — you count them yourself under the digital microscope.

 Yes.
 Test your tap, then test the filtered water, and compare the microplastic counts.